-So with that in mind, let’s talk about transparency from bottom up.
+So with that in mind, let’s talk about transparency.
+From bottom up.
 Dogs = entirely transparent, they openly work for sausages and keep no secrets.
-Hunters on the other hand have to protect their truffle patches.
-Some truffles grow in well-known, well-traversed locations, others are a lot harder to access.
+Once they have found a truffle they will share the knowledge with no qualms.
+Hunters, on the other hand, have to protect their truffle patches.
+Especially the places where they hunt white truffles.
+Sometimes truffles grow in well-known, well-traversed locations, others are a lot harder to access.
 These are the fiercely-guarded secrets.
 These spots may be passed down through generations like family heirlooms.
-Noone speaks of them.
-Likewise noone speaks too openly about the conditions needed for truffles to grow.
+No one speaks of them.
+Likewise no one speaks too openly about the conditions needed for white truffles to grow.
 The factors which promote truffle growth, the combination of trees and plants which are a good indicator of the presence of truffles – these are all undiscussed unless in the vaguest of terms, peppered with red herrings.

 It is easy to find tour guides posing as trufflers.
 These are paid to take tourists on a truffle hunt.
 The tour organizers bury a few truffles and visitors look on in amazement as dogs dig up these truffles a few hours later.
 Real truffle hunters do not reveal what they do.
 The last thing a truffle hunter wants is to attract a following.

 Trufflers might pose as game hunters.
 A friend of ours tries to hoodwink his nosy neighbours by putting a rifle in the car when he goes hunting.
 When he comes home he talks loudly about woodcock and pheasants.